zikolas/rex5571-enabler/README.md

 all work.
 Games that *require* DMA-based SB digitized audio (common from the mid-'90s onward) will play FM/MIDI but be silent on digital.
 When a game offers a **"Sound Blaster Direct"**-style output, pick it over plain "Sound Blaster".

-**Quick litmus test:** while a game runs, peek at 8237 DMA channel 1.
-If it's idle (stale count, no activity) the game is using direct-DAC and will sound fine;
-if a real buffer length is loaded and the count ticks down, it wants DMA and will be silent on this card.

 ## Usage